 RITA’s vision is to be the leading educator and advocate for the self-directed retirement plan industry.

-We seek to accomplish our vision by providing resources, information, communication, and support to both our members and consumers.
+We seek to accomplish our vision by providing resources, information, communication, and support to our members, allies, and consumers.

 HOW DID THE RETIREMENT INDUSTRY TRUST ASSOCIATION (RITA) START?